She Stoops to Conquer: Act III

 Act III begins with Hardcastle and Kate comparing their very different impressions of Marlow.
 He expresses shock at Marlow's boldness, while she finds him incredibly shy.
 Kate convinces her father that they should give Marlow another chance to see what his true character is.

 Tony presents Hastings with a box containing Constance's jewels, which he stole from his mother's drawers.
 Constance and Mrs. Hardcastle enter, and Hastings exits.
 Constance tries to convince her aunt to let her try on her jewels, but Mrs. Hardcastle will not relent.
 Tony suggests that Mrs. Hardcastle tell Constance the jewels are missing, which she does, upsetting Constance deeply.
 Tony reassures Constance privately, telling her that he gave her jewels to Hastings, who is preparing for their elopement.
 Meanwhile, Mrs. Hardcastle has discovered the jewels are indeed missing.
 Tony teases his distressed mother, and the two of them exit.

 Kate enters accompanied by her maid Pimple and wearing the old-fashioned dress her father prefers.
 She has learned about Tony's prank and laughs at Marlow's belief that he is in an inn.
-Pimple says that Marlow mistook Kate for the inn's barmaid.
+Pimple says that earlier today Marlow mistook Kate for the inn's barmaid.
 Kate says she will take advantage of the mistake, which will enable him to talk to her without such shyness.
 Pimple exits, and Marlow enters.
 Kate, pretending to be a maid, speaks to Marlow in the accent of a lower-class woman.
 Marlow finds her beautiful and immediately begins to flirt with her.
 He tries to kiss her, but Hardcastle walks into the room and sees them.
 Marlow flees the room, and Hardcastle tells Kate he is determined to throw Marlow out of his house.
 Kate persuades her father to give her time to prove to him that Marlow is not what he seems.